Pathfinder 2e - The Witch Handbook

 - : Fantastic options, often essential to the function of your character.

 The Witch is a spellcaster granted power by a mysterious Patron.
-DnD 5e players might justifiably see thematic similarity's to 5e's warlocks, but the simiilarities end there.
+DnD 5e players might justifiably see thematic similarities to 5e's warlocks, but the similarities end there.
 The Witch's core features are very close to the Wizard, and their spellcasting works very similarly, but your choice of Patron Theme allows you to select the spell list of your choice similar to the Sorcerer, and the theme of the class's features have a distinctly less scholarly bent.

 Similar to the Wizard, the Witch's ability to learn any number of spells from their spell list makes them a magical tool box with a tool for every specific problem one might encounter.
 Beyond that excellent foundation, the Witch's ability to select their own spell list allows them to fill nearly any role in the party by selecting your Patron Theme and spells.
 Like the Wizard, the Witch's high Intelligence gives you a lot of trained skills at 1st level, making it easy to play your party's Librarian or to pick up skills to support other skill-based capabilities.

-Beyond their spellcasting, the Witch is the uncontested master of familiars, and their Focus Spells (called "Hexes") are truly fantastic, and include powerful Hex Cantrips which can often be define your character's best tactical options.
+Beyond their spellcasting, the Witch is the uncontested master of familiars, and their Focus Spells (called "Hexes") are truly fantastic, and include powerful Hex Cantrips which can often define your character's best tactical options.